 A popular location for cliff walkers, there is an abundance of sea birds and wildlife in the area.
 We recommend tackling the walking route from Fermain Bay to Jerbourg Point and rewarding yourself with the speciality “Jerburger” - a cheese and bacon burger.

-Recently taken over by two old friends, “OJ’s” is a tranquil spot that serves traditional homemade cakes, toasted sandwiches, tea and coffee.
+A tranquil spot that serves traditional homemade cakes, toasted sandwiches, tea and coffee.
 The kiosk overlooks Saint’s Bay, a sandy cove considered a hidden gem on the Island.
-Priding itself on being “worth the walk”, OJ's offers a warm welcome and idyllic location for a slice of cake and a cup of tea.
+Priding itself on being “worth the walk”, Saints Bay Kiosk offers a warm welcome and peaceful location for a slice of cake and a cup of tea.

-You'll find Richmond Beach Kiosk on the West Coast (right along from the popular Vazon Bay).
-Unlike some, this kiosk is open all year round and offers an extensive menu with something to please everyone!
-For an unforgettable local experience, be sure to try the Guernsey specialty “bean jar” followed by a scoop of Guernsey ice cream produced from our world famous cows.
+You'll find Richmond Beach Kiosk on the West Coast (at one end of the popular Vazon Bay).
+Unlike some, this kiosk is open all year round and offers an extensive menu with something to please everyone.
+For a classic local experience, be sure to try the Guernsey speciality “bean jar” followed by a scoop of Guernsey ice cream produced from our world-famous cows.